 Performance Measurement & Improvement Core

 The Performance Measurement and Improvement Core is 1 of the 4 required core elements of the MHDS curriculum.
-This core comprises 2 courses: Quality, Safety and Performance Improvement; and Program Evaluation and Applied Epidemiology.
+This core comprises 2 courses: Quality, Safety and Performance Improvement; and Research Design for Health Delivery Sciences.

 - Examine and compare alternative approaches to measuring the quality and safety of healthcare